google/adk-java/contrib/adk-spring-boot-starter/README.md

 # ADK Spring Boot Starter

 This starter integrates the Google Agent Development Kit (ADK) into Spring Boot applications.
-It provides auto-configuration for Agents, Runners, and core services like Artifacts, Session, and Memory management.
+It provides auto-configuration for Runners, and core services like Artifacts, Session, and Memory management.

 ## Installation